darryldunkin/bkg_logo/README.md

 ## TODO

 * Fix the hash sign for smaller prints
+* OG support
-* Build the entire logo here, so it can be hosted on MakerWorld
+* Build the entire logo here, so it can be hosted on MakerWorld (does not support svg files)